yuki-cell/resume/resume.md

 ## EXPERIENCE
 ### Software Engineer Intern, Autodesk, Singapore, 2022 May - Oct
-  -	Contribute to development of new file system API to integrate company’s multiple software into one
+  -	Contribute to development of new file system API.
+Previously there are different file system API for each softwares.
+This new file system API allows to integrate them into single API.
   -	Used SpringBoot, Java

 ### Software Engineer Intern, ViSenze, Singapore, 2021 May - Aug
   -	Contribute to development of web scraping tool to collect product data from e-commerce site (ex: Amazon) for machine learning training
   -	Use Python, AWS, Docker, Kubernetes

-### Andoid App Development Intern, Quantum Inventions, Singapore, 2019 Dec - 2020 Jan
+### Android App Development Intern, Quantum Inventions, Singapore, 2019 Dec - 2020 Jan
-  -	Developed frontend of anrdroid application for collecting parking data and driving data
+  -	Developed frontend of android application for collecting parking data and driving data
   -	Used Kotlin, GraphQL API, MVVM architecture, Android Studio

-### Web Development Intern, Bollore Logistics, Singapore, 2020 May – August <br/>
+### Web Development Intern, Bollore Logistics, Singapore, 2020 May – Aug
-  -	Developed frontend and backend of web application for sotring employee’s contacts and documents to help workers work remotely during COVID-19
+  -	Developed frontend and backend of web application for storing employee’s contacts and documents to help workers work remotely during COVID-19
   -	Used RubyOnRails PHP, Google Cloud Platform

 ## OTHERS